-- If the student successfully passes the comprehensive "remediation" exam (>=70%), they will receive a "C" for the course and may continue in the program. - If the Progress and Conduct Committee determines the student is ineligible to take a comprehensive "remediation" exam or the student does not successfully pass the comprehensive "remediation" exam (>=70%), they will receive a grade of "F" for the course but have the option to re-enroll in the course the following year it is offered; thereby "decelerating" into the next class cohort (see Deceleration Policy).
+- If the student successfully passes the comprehensive "remediation" exam (>=70%), they will receive a "C" for the course and may continue in the program. - If the Progress and Conduct Committee determines the student is ineligible to take a comprehensive "remediation" exam or the student does not successfully pass the comprehensive "remediation" exam (>=70%), they will receive a grade of "F" for the course and will be dismissed but may be offered the option to re-enroll in the course the following year it is offered; thereby "decelerating" into the next class cohort (see Deceleration Policy).